yabinmeng/loadmongo_spark/README.md

 The issue here is that Spark Cassandra Connector doesn't support Spark SQL **StructType**.

-# Explicitly Schema Specification for MongoDB Data Loading
+# Explicit Schema Specification for MongoDB Data Loading

 Looking at the original document structure, the natural column type for "scores" column would be a List/Arrary of Map items.
 Based on this understanding, let's explicitly specify the schema when loading the data from MongoDB.